-- 1. Either: - a.
-Calculate W_g as per "jacking reinforced concrete pipes" for single or multiple barrel culverts as above. - b.
-Determine proof load (T_c) using equation 8 of AS 3725 C10.2 and apply T_c applied over a 150 mm wide bearing strip to an unrestrained segment of the liner loaded across its diameter (as per the two-edge bearing method of AS 4058 Figure C4.) - c.
-Serviceability limit state: Ensure crack width requirements of AS 5100.5 are met with T_c applied across the diameter.
+- 1. Either: - a) Calculate Wg as per "jacking reinforced concrete pipes" for single or multiple barrel culverts as above. - b) Determine proof load (T_c) using equation 8 of AS 3725 C10.2 and apply T_c applied over a 150 mm wide bearing strip to an unrestrained segment of the liner loaded across its diameter (as per the two-edge bearing method of AS 4058 Figure C4). - c) Serviceability limit state: Ensure crack width requirements of AS 5100.5 are met with T_c applied across the diameter. - d) The longitudinal reinforcement to control shrinkage and thermal cracking shall assume the liner is fully restrained.

-7 This method is preliminary only and will be subject to refinement during trials
+6 This method is preliminary only and will be subject to refinement during trials.

-- d.
-The longitudinal reinforcement to control shrinkage and thermal cracking shall assume the liner is fully restrained. - e.
-Strength limit state: Ensure the strength limit state requirements of AS 5100.5 are satisfied with $1.5xT_c$ applied across the diameter.
+- e) Strength limit state: Ensure the strength limit state requirements of AS 5100.5 are satisfied with $1.5xT_c$ applied across the diameter.
 Adopt standard Φ factors. - 2.
-Or: Design the liner as per AS 5100 using appropriate specialist non-linear finite element analyses to model the stages of the construction and the soil-structure interaction (refer to Structures Division for advice).
+Or: Design the liner as per AS 5100 using appropriate specialist non-linear finite element analyses to model the stages of the construction and the soil-structure interaction (refer to Structures section for advice).

-4.7.4 Polymer precoated galvanised steel corrugated metal liners
+6.7.4 Polymer precoated galvanised steel corrugated metal liners